Everything you need to know before you apply to the Master of Sustainability program

 1. Written Statement of Intent

 Your written statement of intent must be written in English.
 The statement of intent should convey the rationale for seeking entry to the program as well as describe how it advances their academic and professional aspirations.
 This is written as a formal essay (with cited references in text) of no more than two pages in length.
 Applicants should indicate their specific research interests as they relate to the field of sustainability science, experience relevant to the program and their career aspirations and plans.
-Applicants must also indicate whether they intend to pursue Scheme A or Scheme B.
+Applicants must also indicate whether they intend to pursue Scheme A, Scheme B, or Scheme C.

 2. Curriculum vitae

 This document should include the applicant’s education, employment, teaching and research activities/experience, awards and scholarships, and publications (if any).

 3. List of Potential Supervisors